Dental Patient Reactivation: Win Back Lapsed Patients

 Email is your lowest-response reactivation channel, but it's also free and reaches patients who've changed phone numbers.
 Keep reactivation emails short.
 Subject line under 40 characters.
 Body under 100 words.
 One single call to action.
 Welcome emails have an 82% open rate, according to HubSpot, but reactivation emails sit much lower, so you need a subject line that earns the open.

 Subject lines that perform well: "We saved your spot, [Name]" or "It's been [X] months, [Name]" or "Quick question from Dr. [Name]."
 Avoid anything that reads like marketing: "Special offer inside!" or "Don't miss out!"
 Those trigger spam filters and patient skepticism in equal measure.
+If writing personalized subject lines for hundreds of lapsed patients sounds unmanageable, AI tools that write and personalize patient emails can handle the volume without sacrificing the one-to-one feel.

 Let AI Make Your Reactivation Calls